They want our home. Our home. For themselves. They think they have a right to our home simply because they have more money.

 We weigh our options, not alone, but with our community.
 As activists, as artists, we know how to organize, we are not uncomfortable going public about our situation.
 In all the focus on the fight, I hadn’t realized how wearing this has been: the outpouring of love and support from our friends and community at our press conference was a necessary energizing balm.
 A hundred people came, folks from Housing Rights Committee, CCDC, CPA, the Tenants Union, UESF, Causa Justa::Just Cause, PODER, member leaders from Faith in Action, and four city Supervisors.
 The story of our evicting landlords was picked up by the SF Chronicle and at least six other outlets.
 At our press conference, our friend Hillary Ronen, one of our city’s elected Supervisors, said, “We welcome you to this city.
 There’s room for you here.
 Just don’t come and evict people.”

 As I write this, I’m sitting on my couch, observing the sign across the street, “for sale,” in the unit under Richard’s house.
 Why don’t they go for that unit?
 Three doors down, above the architects’ office, is the two-unit building that’s been empty for the twenty years I’ve been here.
 I hear the owner has finally decided to sell.
 Why don’t they go for that?
 We know there are ten to forty thousand vacant units in the city.
-We know the Omrans ran corporate rentals out of one of their buildings that would have made a fine home for Tatiana.
-We know they inherited other properties.
-Tatiana could live in any of those.
+Tatiana’s brothers own a property where two apartments were rented to a corporate rental company that we believe would have made a fine home for Tatiana.
 We joke with our twelve-year old about the empty apartment for sale across the street.
 Tatters could buy that unit, and then we could just walk across the street to hand her our rent.